tokenfox/rainscapes-contracts/README.md

 is required.
 If this has been already deployed, find out the address.
 If a deployment is necessary it can be done with:

-        forge script DeployExtension
+        forge script DeployExtension -f $RPC_URL [--broadcast --verify]

 Once extension is available, it needs to be registered into creator contract.
 - Open your Manifold creator contract in Etherscan
 - Call `registerExtension` with the extension address
 - Leave baseURI empty (or put in single space)
+- You can verify the registration was successful by calling `getExtensions`

 ### 4. Deploy Rainscape stack

+Make sure to setup both your creator contract address and Manifold generative series extension addresses to .env variable fields (`MANIFOLD_CREATOR_CONTRACT_ADDRESS`, `MANIFOLD_EXTENSION_ADDRESS`).

+Deploy (or simulate without broadcast + verify):

+        forge script DeployRainscapes -f $RPC_URL [--broadcast --verify]